 - One World Order: The Elders' ultimate goal, but only so long as it is their One World Order; otherwise they promote Divide and Conquer.

-- Poe's Law: If a satire, then the most triumphant example ever.
+- Poe's Law: If the Protocols were intended to be satire, as some theories claim, then it would be the most triumphant example ever.

 - Politically Incorrect Villain: Particularly to a modern audience to whom the racial/religious supremacism of the Elders is more notable.

 - Propaganda Machine: Subverted in that it is to be used against the government or to control it in the meantime until the Elders achieve their One World Order.

 - The Purge: What happens to all Gentile secret societies and groups when they establish their rule, including those they have previously made use of.